peterivarsson/rest-doc-types/README.md

  :

+## DocReturnType

-## Mark a metod so the real return type will be shown in Web page instead of Response as return type.
+Mark a metod so the real return type will be shown in Web page instead of Response as return type.

 I.e. If the type is Response, show real 'return type' instead.
 In this case MovieList.

  @DocReturnType(key = "se.peter.ivarsson.rest.doc.domain.MovieList")
- public Response getCurrentMovies(@PathParam(PARAM_CITY_ID) final String cityId, :
+ public Response getCurrentMovies(@PathParam(PARAM_CITY_ID) final String cityId, ...
+ :